cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Load Balancer and Traffic Manager (az-101-03).md

     - Network IP configuration: **az1010301w-nic1/ipconfig1 (10.101.31.5)**

-   > **Note**: It is possible that the IP addresses of the Azure VMs are asssigned in the reverse order.
+   > **Note**: It is possible that the IP addresses of the Azure VMs are assigned in the reverse order.

    > **Note**: Wait for the operation to complete.
 This should take less than a minute.